CHAPTER 34 – III

 Champion of Light #442: The Empress from China

 Women have been just as likely to be crowned their generation’s Champion as men have been.
 The issue for the female Champions has been that virtually every society (especially advanced ones) have been patriarchal, so even with their enhanced abilities, women have found it more difficult to wield power over the masses than their male counterparts had to deal with.
-The most successful female Champions in history have turned this disadvantage into an asset by manipulating the men around them to achieve their aims.
-This allows them to attain great power as if leading themselves, without needing to expose themselves to their opposing Champion, to say nothing of the general public and its various dangers.
+Many who have reached the highest heights have been subsequently lost to posterity as the fanatical movements of later generations destroyed all traces of female leadership, eradicating them from the history books.
+The most successful female Champions have turned this disadvantage into an asset by taking on the role of puppeteer, manipulating the men around them to achieve their aims.
+This allowed them to attain great power as if leading themselves, without needing to expose themselves to their opposing Champion, to say nothing of the general public and its various dangers.

 And then there are those like The Empress who started out directing the men around her, only to throw caution to the wind to seize the mantle for herself.